-Investors also have access to current information on the Company though its website http://botswanadiamonds.co.uk and through James Campbell, Managing Director who is available to answer investor relations enquiries.
+Investors also have access to current information on the Company through its website www.botswanadiamonds.co.uk and through James Campbell, Managing Director who is available to answer investor relations enquiries.
 In addition, all shareholders are encouraged to attend the Company’s Annual General Meeting and any other General Meetings that are held throughout the year.

-The Company’s financial reports can be found here: http://www.botswanadiamonds.co.uk/investors/financial-reports
+The Company’s financial reports can be found on their website www.botswanadiamonds.co.uk

 In addition, the Company also uses Social Media platforms and provides access to news releases and general news relating to the Company’s business through twitter (@BotswanaDiamond), Facebook (BotswanaDiamondsPLC) and the Company page on LinkedIn (linkedin.com/company/Botswana Diamonds/).